-To Editor: Insert in “4.3.1 Star network formation” the following paragraph as new 2nd paragraph:
+To Editor: Insert in “5.6.1 Star network formation” the following paragraph as new 2nd paragraph:

 A low latency deterministic network (LLDN) operates in a star topology.
-More information on the star topology of LLDNs is given in Annex I.
+More information on the star topology of LLDNs is given in Applications of IEEE Std 802.15.4 [B2].

-To Editor: Insert the following paragraph as 3rd bullet in the 2nd paragraph of “4.5.1 Superframe structure”
+To Editor: Insert the following paragraph as 3rd bullet in the 2nd paragraph of “5.8.1 Superframe structure”